Public Health, Master of Public Health

 Applications are accepted throughout the academic year; however, it is highly recommended that the application and supporting requirements be submitted to the Office of Graduate Admission at least three months prior to the semester in which the student wishes to begin the program. of study.

 Non-Matriculating Student Policy

-For information regarding the non-matriculating student policy, please contact the Department of Pharmacy Administration and Allied Health Sciences at 718-990-6679.
+For information regarding the non-matriculating student policy, please contact the Department of Pharmacy Administration and Public Health at 718-990-6679.

 Public health professionals work to improve and protect the health of populations by performing an array of essential public health services, ranging from evaluating population-based health services to developing programs to promote health and prevent disease.

 Public health professionals may work in a variety of private and public settings including local, state or federal health departments, community-based organizations, or in health advocacy, policy or research organizations.
 For more information on career opportunities and the impact of public health, visit the What is Public Health? website.

 Public health professionals work in a diverse range of career positions.
 Positions vary based on the discipline and setting.